zackychan97/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  The relational database is the database software itself which manages things like storage and updating and tons of other things.
+SQL is a language which we usually use to query the relational database.

 - [ ] Why do tables need a `primary key`?

+  You need/should want your table to be joinable (join statements) to something.
+It also can give us the ability to uniquely identify a record.

 - [ ] What is the name given to a table column that references the primary key on another table.